achrome/Conphig/README.md

 	public function parseConfig() {
-		//The file name is saved in AbstractConfigurator::filePath and can be used here to write your own logic to parse the file. return $this->configuration; //This line is needed for the factory to return the configuration object }
+		//The file name is saved in AbstractConfigurator::filePath and can be used here to write your own logic to parse the file.
+	}
 }
 ```